CuteNikki/NisoPlugin/README.md

 - **niso.god.use**: Allows players to use the god command.
 - **niso.god.others**: Allows the player to toggle god mode on a target player.
-- **niso.god.bypass**: Allows the target player to bypass the god mode toggle.
+- **niso.god.bypass**: Other players cannot toggle god mode for the player.

 #### Warps